Fidelity Day Trading

 General Strategy

-Although the PDT rule is viewed as a nuisance by many day traders, it does have the advantage of providing several loopholes.
-You’re perfectly welcome by law to structure your trading to avoid meeting the definition of pattern day trader.
+Although the PDT rule is viewed as a nuisance by many traders, it does provide several ways to avoid meeting the definition of a pattern day trader.
 If you do, Fidelity won’t require you to deposit $25,000 in your account.

 Ways to Bypass the PDT Rule on Fidelity